bhrigu123/Instant-Lyrics/README.md

 # Instant-Lyrics

-Get lyrics of the currently playing spotify song, or any song, instantly.
+Instantly fetches the lyrics of the currently playing spotify song, or any song, and displays it on a window.

 A linux application with a very convinient GUI.
 Build with Python Gtk+3 (gi).